 At Ōwairaka, he suffered a great deal of physical and racial abuse.
 Instead of an education, "I learned how to steal cars, how to pick locks, and I was introduced to cannabis for the first time."
-"New Zealand needs to hear the truth about what happened during those years so that we can begin to heal and move forward."

 In 1979, Fa'afete began a sentence at Mt Eden Corrections Facility as a 17-year-old, fully patched member of the King Cobras gang.